 A study of the characteristics of juvenile delinquency, juveniles within society, gang activity, and substance abuse.
 The focus will be on trends in delinquency and criminal activity, social causes, prevention, treatment and control of delinquent behavior.
 Emphasis will be placed on the involvement and treatment of minority youth who come in contact with the juvenile justice system.
-Cross-credited with SOC 3332 and SWK 3332.
-Only three semester hours will be awarded for SWK 3332, SOC 3332, and CRJ 3332.
+Cross-credited with YMN 3332, SOC 3332 and SWK 3332.
+Only three credit hours will be awarded for YMN 3332, SWK 3332, SOC 3332, and CRJ 3332.
 Spring.